Chronic Fatigue Syndrome

 - Fatigue / Depletion

 It is not only physical activity which aggravates the symptom of fatigue or depletion.
 Speech is also an activity.
 Understanding Chronic Fatigue Syndrome MUST include understanding the need to pace out activity.
-This includes the need to pace out the periods of times you spend speaking.
+This includes the need to pace out the periods of times you spend talking and listening.

 - Blood sugar levels.

-A drop in blood sugar leads to reduced concentration which in turn affects speech.
+A drop in blood sugar leads to reduced concentration.
+This can lead to problems or greater problems with speech.

 Manage your diet to maintain blood sugar levels.